Grokzen/docker-redis-cluster/README.md

 It also contains 2 standalone instances that is not part of the cluster.
 They are running on port 7006 & 7007

-The image will build the tag `3.0.6` from the redis git repo.
+This branch will contain all tags that is done in the `3.2.x` track in the `redis` git repo.

 This image requires `Docker` above version 1.0